-The UC Hastings Center for Innovation has launched a COVID-19 research project to study how information, especially regarding health care, flows during times of pandemic, and how access to health care and information varies.
+The UC Law SF Center for Innovation has launched a COVID-19 research project to study how information, especially regarding health care, flows during times of pandemic, and how access to health care and information varies.

 “Our objective is to study how information, especially regarding health care, flows during times of pandemic,” Feldman said.
 “We will also study variations in health care access during this time.”
 Participants will be paid a small amount to answer short text-messaging surveys.